 A few weeks ago, we rolled out customizable checklists for both operation plans and flights within the Skyward cloud app.

-Today, checklists are also live in the SkywardIO mobile app for iOS in the App Store.
 Now, pilots in the field have easy access to on-site checklists, right alongside their operational plans, airspace information, and current weather conditions.
 This means that safety and compliance are part of every pilot’s workflow, rather than an afterthought.